hamedhelali/hamedhelali.github.io/_posts/2020-11-02-Variance-Reduction-Mc.md

 We choose geometric-average asian call option as the control variate for the arithmatic-average asian call option.
-We call the geometric asian option price *θ* and we can analytically obtain it by (6.79) in the textbook and I will implement the computing function here:
+We call the geometric asian option price *θ* and we can analytically obtain it by (6.79) [here](https://www.stat.colostate.edu/computationalstatistics/) and I will implement the computing function here:

 ``` r
 exact_geo_asian = function(S_0, K, t, r, sigma, N){